ChrisXioannou/Networking-Cybersecurity-Interview-Cheatsheet-for-Beginners/README.md

-# networking-cybersecurity-interview-cheatsheet
+# networking-cybersecurity-interview-cheatsheet-for beginers
 [![Update](https://img.shields.io/badge/status-active-success.svg)]()
 [![Stars](https://img.shields.io/github/stars/yourname/interview-cheatsheet.svg?style=social)]()
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)]()

 ## Introduction
-**You don’t need to master everything — you just need to understand the basic fundamentals.**
+**You don’t need to master everything — you just need to understand the basic fundumentals.**
-That’s the real key to interviews in both network  and cybersecurity related roles, two broad and ever-evolving fields
+That’s the real key to interviews in both network related or cybersecurity roles that are very broad niches.

 As wise Einstein once said: **If you can't explain it simply, you don't understand it well enough**